Arad119/Fragfinder-GUI/README.md

 - [x] See progress of demo processing
 - [x] Auto-updater/Update notification
 - [ ] Better UI
-- [ ] Add JSON creation to the program - Skip the need for CSGO Demos Manager
+- [ ] Create highlights file without prerequisites - Skip the need for CSGO Demos Manager

 See the [open issues](https://github.com/Arad119/Fragfinder-GUI/issues) for a full list of proposed features (and known issues).